pranv12/pranv12/README.md

 - 👋 Hi, I’m @pranv12
-- 👀 I’m interested in you?
+- 👀 I’m interested in you (...?)
-- 🌱 I’m currently learning about your repo?
+- 🌱 I’m currently learning about your repo (...?)
 - 💞️ I’m looking to collaborate on knowledge we have
 - 📫 How to reach me, I haven't found myself yet.